Digital Interactive Media and Software Development Incentive

-A: LED's Office of Entertainment Industry Development has full-time staff members whose job it is to help companies through the process of applying for and receiving the Digital Interactive Media tax credit.
+A: Louisiana Entertainment has full-time staff members whose job it is to help companies through the process of applying for and receiving the Digital Interactive Media tax credit.
 We strive to continually improve the transparency and ease with which firms can apply and enter the program.

 Q: Will I need to hire a CPA?